Configuration¶

 - String (URL)

-This must be set as a string containing the URL of the OIDC issuer.
-It should be the path that contains the
+This must be set as a string containing the URL of the OAuth authorisation server.
+For example, this could be set to

 - client_id¶